Discrete-time approximation for backward stochastic differential equations driven by $G$-Brownian motion: Introduction

 \section{Introduction}

-In 1990, Pardoux and Peng in \cite{PP1990} proved the existence and uniqueness of the solution for nonlinear backward stochastic differential equations (BSDEs).
-Since then, the theory of BSDEs has grown into a indispensable tool in many areas.
-In particular, it is used to measure financial risk under uncertainty of probabilities.
-But this type of BSDE is difficult to price path-dependent contingent claims in the uncertain volatility model (UVM).
-To overcome this obstacle, Peng systemically established a time-consistent fully nonlinear expectation theory and introduced $G$-expectation \cite{P2007,P2008,P2010}.
-Under $G$-expectation framework, a new type of Brownian motion called $G$-Brownian motion was constructed and the corresponding stochastic calculus of It\^{o}'s type was established.
-Hu et al. \cite{HJPS20141} obtained the existence and uniqueness of solution for the following fully nonlinear BSDE driven by $G$-Brownian motion ($G$-BSDE for short, in this paper we always use Einstein convention):
+In 1990, Pardoux and Peng in \cite{PP1990} proved the existence and uniqueness theorem for nonlinear backward stochastic differential equations (BSDEs).
+Since then, the theory of BSDEs has grown into an indispensable tool in many areas.
+In particular, it is used to measure financial risk under model uncertainty.
+But this type of BSDE is difficult to price path-dependent contingent claims in the uncertain volatility model.
+To overcome this obstacle, Peng systemically established a time-consistent $G$-expectation theory \cite{P2007,P2008,P2010}.
+Under the $G$-expectation framework, a new type of Brownian motion called $G$-Brownian motion was constructed and the corresponding stochastic calculus of It\^{o}'s type was established.
+Under standard conditions on $f,g_{ij}$ and $\xi$, Hu et al. \cite{HJPS20141} obtained the existence and uniqueness of solution $(Y,Z,K)$ for the following fully nonlinear BSDE driven by $G$-Brownian motion ($G$-BSDE for short, in this paper we always use Einstein convention):